hydrodynamicstability/statquotes/README.md

   - [Robert Coveyou](https://maa.org/press/periodicals/convergence/quotations-in-context-coveyou) (1969)

   - *Studies in Applied Mathematics*, ed. by B. R. Agins and M. H. Kalos, iii: 70–111 (SIAM).

+- "Some of these people work--as they say in the software business--with their heads up.
+They talk to their colleagues on the floor, with designers, maybe even with users or the sales team.
+They collaborate.
+As they do, their value rises.
+Pull them out of the operation and a whole series of connections goes dead.
+Others are known in the profession as heads-down.
+They're on their own.
+In the world we're entering, head-down workers who are not highly skilled are vulnerable.
+Since they are not knitted into the greater fabric of the project, they can be more easily replaced, like stand-alone machines, by cheaper head-down workers offshore.
+After all, numbers and computer codes zip offshore far faster than auto plants do."

+  - Stephen Baker (2008)

+  - *The Numerati* (Boston:  Houghton Mifflin).

 ## Statisticians, Physicists, and Social Science